Democrats launch new impeachment offensive after White House refuses to cooperate

 Democrats believe that former administration officials, however, who are now private citizens, would not fall under the White House claims of executive privilege.
 Kurt Volker, who recently resigned as U.S. special envoy to Ukraine, testified before Congress last week, several days after he left the administration.

-Congress returns next week from a two-week recess and Democrats are expected to speed up their investigation that could lead them filing articles of impeachment against the president.
-Two sources told NBC News that Pelosi will hold another caucus-wide conference call on Friday afternoon so rank and file members can receive an update about the impeachment inquiry.
+Congress returns next week from a two-week recess and Democrats are expected to speed up their investigation that could lead them to filing articles of impeachment against the president.
+Two sources told NBC News that Pelosi will hold another caucuswide conference call Friday afternoon so rank and file members can receive an update about the impeachment inquiry.